Xmick01/Xmick01/README.md

 ## Objective

-My journey from biology to technology has led me to develop an interest for cybersecurity, and I am now eager to transition into this field, specifically aiming for an entry-level Security Analyst and then move on to a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am now eager to transition into this field, specifically aiming for an entry-level Security Analyst and then move on to a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills